-- 1. Ensure consistency, fairness, integrity and confidentiality in the management and recovery of debt for both the ratepayer / debtor and the Council. - Guide Council's compliance with the statutory requirements of the Local Government Act 1993 (the LG Act) with respect to the recovery of rates and annual charges, and any other debts. - 3.
-Maximise collection of outstanding debts and to optimise Council's cash flow. - 4.
+- 1. Ensure consistency, fairness, integrity and confidentiality in the management and recovery of debt for both the ratepayer / debtor and the Council. - 2.
+Assist Council to fulfil the statutory requirements of the Local Government Act 1993 (the LG Act) with respect to the recovery of rates and annual charges, and any other debts. - 3.
+Maximise collections of outstanding debts and to optimise Council's cash flow. - 4.
 Establish the framework and circumstances in which relief may be provided in cases of genuine financial hardship.
-While Council cannot reduce or waive rates, Council will be empathetic and helpful in the consideration of alternative approaches.
+While Council will not reduce or waive rates, Council will be empathetic and helpful in the consideration of alternative approaches.